hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 **Editor’s Note:** MapR products and solutions sold prior to the acquisition of such assets by Hewlett Packard Enterprise Company in 2019 may have older product names and model numbers that differ from current solutions.
 For information about current offerings, which are now part of HPE Ezmeral Data Fabric, please visit <https://www.hpe.com/us/en/software/ezmeral-data-fabric.html>

-This post will help you get started using Apache Spark DataFrames with Scala on the MapR Sandbox.
+This post will help you get started using Apache Spark DataFrames with Scala on the MapR Sandbox (now known as the [Development Environment for HPE Ezmeral Data Fabric](https://docs.datafabric.hpe.com/62/MapRContainerDevelopers/MapRContainerDevelopersOverview.html)).
 The <a target='\_blank'  href='http://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes'>new Spark DataFrames API</a> is designed to make big data processing on tabular data easier.

 ## What is a Spark DataFrame?